Battle of Lahore (1748): Background

-Following the death of Zakariya Khan, the governor of Lahore, in July 1745, the Mughal Wazier Qamaruddin Khan appointed his two sons as governors of Lahore and Multan.
+Following the death of Zakariya Khan, the governor of Lahore, in July 1745, the Mughal Wazier Qamaruddin Khan appointed the former’s two sons as governors of Lahore and Multan.
 Yahya Khan was appointed governor of Lahore, and Shah Nawaz was appointed governor of Multan.
 Yahya Khan's administration was challenged by his brother, who soon arrived in Lahore in November 1746.
 Shah Nawaz demanded an equal division of their dead father's property.
 This dispute resulted in a war between the two brothers which lasted from November 1746 to March 1747.

 On 17 March 1747, Shah Nawaz defeated Yahya Khan and held him in captivity.
 Shah Nawaz usurped the governorship of Lahore, appointed Kaura Mal as his diwan, and recognized Adina Beg Khan as faujdar of the Jalandhar Doaba.
 Shah Nawaz began negotiating with the Delhi government to secure its recognition of his governorship, and using his captive brother as a bargaining tool.
 However, the Mughal emperor Muhammad Shah threatened direct military action against Shah Nawaz, and Yahya Khan escaped from Shah Nawaz's captivity and fled towards Delhi.
 Shah Nawaz soon began looking for foreign help.
 Shah Nawaz had heard of the military exploits of Ahmad Shah Durrani, who had just taken Kabul and Peshawar from the Mughal governor Nasir Khan.
 On the advice of Adina Beg, Shah Nawaz decided to ask Ahmad Shah for military assistance.
 Ahmad Shah agreed to his request on the condition that Shah Nawaz accept Afghan suzerainty, and began his invasion from Peshawar in December 1747.